 - The provider ensured suitable staffing arrangements were in place to meet the assessed needs of people in a person-centred and timely way.
 People told us staff were available when they needed them.
-They said they were happy with the support they received.
-One person said, "We've got our bells, you know.
-The staff come very quickly when you need them.
-You can hear the lift door crashing open and they come hurrying in to see what the matter is." - Observations made throughout the inspection visit confirmed staff were visible to the people in their care and provided the support and attention people required.
-A visiting relative told us they had no concerns about staffing levels.
-The person said, "There are always plenty of staff on duty when I visit.
-They are very attentive towards [relative]."

-• Recruitment was safe and well managed.
+One person said, "Staff are always in attendance and available if you need them.
+The night staff respond very quickly if you call them.
+Makes me feel safe knowing they are there." - Staff were visible to people in their care and provided the support and attention people required. - Recruitment was safe and well managed.
 One recently recruited staff member confirmed appropriate checks had been made to ensure they were suitable for the role for which they had been employed.